-I am a music producer, musician, and recording/mixing/mastering.
+I am a music producer, mixing engineer, and mastering engineer with over 13 years of experience.
 I'd love to work on your next project.
-Send me a message and lets talk!
+Send me a message and let's talk!

 I grew up playing guitar and viola, which naturally evolved into my affinity for production, arrangement and ultimately making records.
 I have been working in the music industry since graduating from Drexel University's highly acclaimed Music Industry program in 2012 and have been recognized as one of the top beat makers in the area by taking 1st place in one of the iStandard Producer competitions.